jeromesamuels/sportstravelhq-1/Permissions.md

  - Can see every trip submitted in the system
  - Can see every bid in the trip that one of their hotel managers have submitted.
 Its important that they only see bids within the corporate account and not be able to see bids from other corporate hotel accounts.
  - They cannot submit bids.
- - Can see all invoices and receipts
+ - Can see all family of brands invoices and receipts
  - Can download rooming lists
  - Can edit hotel blackouts
  - Can see "Brand Reports"